 Where it lived: USA (Colorado, Montana, New Mexico, South Dakota & Wyoming) and Canada (Alberta & Saskatchewan)

-Tyrannosaurus really needs no introduction.
-It is the most famous dinosaur of all time and has become a household name, and for good reason: it is truly the ultimate terrestrial macropredator.
-Tyrannosaurus is noteworthy for its unprecedented mass, reaching up to 10 tonnes, making it the largest terrestrial carnivore ever.
-While other theropod predators like Torvosaurus, Mapusaurus and Spinosaurus may have been equal or exceeded it in length, none reached the remarkable bulk of Tyrannosaurus.
+Tyrannosaurus needs no introduction.
+As the most famous dinosaur of all time, it has become a household name, and for good reason: it was truly the ultimate predator.
+It reached up to 10 tonnes in mass, making it one of the largest terrestrial carnivores ever.

-Tyrannosaurus will be the main focus of Dinosauria's final episode, showing the last hurrah of a mighty, scarred old male and that this amazing predator was certainly more then a ferocious killing machine.
+Tyrannosaurus will be the main focus of Through the Eyes of Dinosaurs’s final episode, showing the last hurrah of a scarred old male.
+In this documentary, we’ll show that this tyrant lizard was much more than a ferocious killing machine.